 So why would I continue to do this to him?
 A big apology was in order, and I began the hard journey of learning patience in marriage. – Ashley

-Practice the simple tips below so you can be more patient in your marriage and with your spouse, husband or wife.
+So practice the simple ideas you’ve learned right now to become more patient in your marriage and with your husband or wife.

 “Patience is bitter, but it’s fruit is sweet.”
 Jean-Jacques Rousseau

 What prevents you from being patient?

 What is one tool you can use to build patience that we missed?